-ii.
-Political, charitable donations and sponsorship
+5.2 Political, charitable donations and sponsorship

+Meridiam and employees are prohibited from making political and charitable donations for the purpose of obtaining or retaining contracts with governmental entities.
 In the wrong circumstances, the giving or offering of political and charitable donations can amount to bribery.
 Are authorized:

-- (a) Political2 - Only personal contributions to political parties outside of Meridiam are authorized insofar they comply with the law applicable to the concerned individual and the political party(ies) as the case may be; - (b) Charitable - Charitable donations (payments, or the volunteering of time, made for the benefit of charitable, educational, social welfare and similar causes - the payments are made without demand or expectation of business return) are only made by Meridiam when legal and ethical under local laws and practices - (c) Sponsorship - Sponsorship (transaction where Meridiam makes a market standard payment, in cash or in kind, to associate name with an activity or other organisation and receive licit rights and benefits) is a business transaction and part of promotion and advertising.
-This Policy does not prevent sponsorship as long as the payments and relationships otherwise comply with this Policy and Meridiam Code of Ethics.
+- (a) Political donations3 - Only personal contributions to political parties outside of Meridiam are authorized insofar they comply with the law applicable to the concerned individual and the political party(ies) as the case may be; - (b) Charitable donations - Charitable donations (payments, or the volunteering of time, made for the benefit of charitable, educational, social welfare and similar causes - the payments are made without demand or expectation of business return) are only made by Meridiam when legal and ethical under local laws and practices; - (c) Sponsorship - Sponsorship (transaction where Meridiam makes a market standard payment, in cash or in kind, to associate name with an activity or other organisation and receive licit rights and benefits) is a business transaction and part of promotion and advertising.
+This Policy does not prevent sponsorship as long as the payments and relationships otherwise comply with this Policy and Meridiam Code of Ethics and normal clearance from a KYC perspective of the sponsored entity.